iterate-ch/docs/protocols/sftp/index.md

 #### Public Key Authentication Using SSH Agent
 When connecting to a SSH server, Cyberduck will lookup matching private keys from the SSH agent when attempting to authenticate with the server if no password is available and no explicit private key to use is configured in the bookmark.

-:::{warning}
+:::{admonition} Mac App Store
+:class: attention
-The feature is not supported when running Cyberduck from the Mac App Store because of [sandboxing restrictions](https://github.com/iterate-ch/cyberduck/issues/13945).
+The setting is not available in the version installed from the Mac App Store.
+Refer to [#13945](https://github.com/iterate-ch/cyberduck/issues/13945).
 :::

 ::::{tabs}